dwarfhq/nova-flexible-content/docs/README.md

 ```

 ## Usage with ebess/advanced-nova-media-library

 By popular demand, we have added compatibility with the advanced-nova-media-library field.
 This requires a few extra steps, as follows:

-1. You must use a [custom layout class](https://whitecube.github.io/nova-flexible-content/#/?id=custom-layout-classes).
+1. You must use a [custom layout class](https://Dwarf.github.io/nova-flexible-content/#/?id=custom-layout-classes).
-2. Your custom layout class must implement `Spatie\MediaLibrary\HasMedia` and use the `Whitecube\NovaFlexibleContent\Concerns\HasMediaLibrary` trait.
+2. Your custom layout class must implement `Spatie\MediaLibrary\HasMedia` and use the `Dwarf\NovaFlexibleContent\Concerns\HasMediaLibrary` trait.
 3. The parent model must implement `Spatie\MediaLibrary\HasMedia` and use the `Spatie\MediaLibrary\InteractsWithMedia` trait.

 Quick example, consider `Post` has a flexible field with a `SliderLayout`: